 Other lodging options include motels, bed and breakfasts, a spacious RV park and state camp grounds.
 Just an hour to Yellowstone National Park and plenty of services without the high prices and crowds of the gateway towns.

 Dine here – Eat here – Snack here!

-Banditos serves up upscale Mexican food with a definite Yucatan accent.
-Great vibe and attached to the Gravel Bar for the best Margaritas in town with your carne asada, tortilla soup or chicken crepes mole.
+Great vibe at the Gravel Bar for the best Margaritas in town with your fish tacos, pulled pork sandwich or burger.

 Sit for a while in the log comfort of Sportsman’s Restaurant & Bar while they serve up classic steakhouse entrees, appetizers and pastas.
 Lunch and breakfast, too.

 Speaking of breakfast and lunch…the Ennis Pharmacy is home to an old-fashioned soda-fountain restaurant called “Yesterdays” with cinnamon-sugar fry-bread to start your morning and hand-scooped shakes with your burger at lunch.

 When the kids are ready for a change, stop at the Alley Bistro for really delicious pizza, hot sandwiches and hearty dinners.
 Grownups love it, too!